github/docs/content/admin/monitoring-and-managing-your-instance/monitoring-your-instance/about-system-logs.md

 People with administrative SSH access to the instance can parse these logs using the `journalctl` command.
 For more information, see [journalctl(1)](http://man7.org/linux/man-pages/man1/journalctl.1.html) in the online Linux manual pages.

 To view logs in the systemd journal, run the following command, replacing SERVICE-NAME with a service name from the following list of logs.
+For view logs of all other containerized services, run `nomad job status` and use the `ID` as the SERVICE-NAME.

 ```shell
 journalctl -t SERVICE-NAME